My Little Pony Tales: Supporting

 Teddy is a blue male pony with an orange mohawk who wears sunglasses.
 He is an impulsive show off who tends to irritate others.
 Despite his bold personality, it is later revealed that he sleeps with a teddy bear, which he keeps hidden from nearly everyone.
-He becomes a love interest for Sweetheart.
+He becomes a love interest for Sweetheart, while he has a crush on Bon Bon.
 His flank symbol is a comb.